gorlanova/be-an-a11y/index.md

 hero:
   name: Be an a11y
-  text: Demystifying the WCAG Guidelines
+  text: Demystifying the WCAG content
   tagline: A guide to web accessibility

   image: